seiejouke/eve-market-logger/README.md

 ## Data Workflow

 1. Use Python scripts to query the ESI API
-2. Analyze with Jupyter notebooks:
+2. Analyze with Jupyter notebooks
-   - EDA - Features Engineering
+3. Export EDA's to BI for visual presentation

 ## Roadmap